-At roughly $300 USD, the MXL R77 (link to compare prices on Amazon and select retailers) gets my budget recommendation for trumpet microphones.
+At roughly $300 USD, the MXL R77 (link to check the price at B&H Photo/Video) gets my budget recommendation for trumpet microphones.
 This ribbon mic does an amazing job at capturing the warm tones of a trumpet while providing excellent clarity in the top-end.

 Frequency Response Of The MXL R77

 As we can see, the R77 is a bit coloured.
 The high-frequency roll-off will help give us that warm sound of a trumpet (particularly in digital recordings).

 Note that the formant information of a trumpet doesn’t seem to be accentuated by the MXL R77 according to its frequency response graph.
 However, the overall frequency response of the R77 suits trumpets well by providing a nice, warm sound.
 And this mic doesn’t break the bank!

 Maximum Sound Pressure Level Of The MXL R77

 The MXL R77 has a maximum SPL rating of 0.1% THD: >135 dB @1 kHz.
 The microphone will handle the loudness of a trumpet at any practical level and distance from the bell.